adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 ## Why?
 Because utility classes increase noise when debugging!

 When debugging an element, there will be several applicable CSS selectors making it noisey to debug.

 ## Why?
+Because you get a performance bump!

+This is a *very* small benefit but when you have one class name per element, you end up with smaller HTML.
+With visual classes you end up with multiple class names per element and that can add up.

+## Why?
 Because it breaks the reuse rule!